The-bastART/carbonara/README.md

 ## Removing CSV Headers
 [Carbonara-CSVrmvHeaders.sh](Carbonara-CSVrmvHeaders.sh)<br>
-If you are on a Unix-System (macOS or Linux) you are in luck because this doesn't run on Windows (you can try ubash -c "script" in command line but this has resulted in nothing but errors yet).
+If you are on a Unix-System (macOS or Linux) you are in luck because this doesn't run on Windows (you can try bash -c "script" in command line but this has resulted in nothing but errors yet).
 But you can also do it manually.

 ## Merging CSV
 [Carbonara-MergeCSV.sh](Carbonara-MergeCSV.sh)<br>